taythebot/lightpath/README.md

 # LightPath CDN Nginx Module
 Version: 1.0.0-beta

+## Notice: Rework In Progress
+I'm currently working on making this project more user friendly.
+There is a list of upcoming features below!

+You can view progress in the "dev" branch and projects dashboard "beta".
+All new code will remain opensource as always.

+Upcoming Features:
+* Server cluster management
+* Dashboard & API
+* Analytics via Clickhouse and Kafka
+* Load balancing
+* Automatic SSL certificates via Let's Encrypt
+* Web Application Firewall with ModSecurity ruleset support
+* Rate limiting
+* Captcha Support (Hcaptcha, Recaptcha, Geetest)
+* Custom block pages
+* Javascript bot verification
+* DNS management via third party services

 ## Description
 CDN, content delivery network, written in Lua using Openresty (Nginx).
 Website configurations (backend, cache rules, edge rules, etc) are stored in Redis.

 If there is interest I will add proper documentation in the future.
 This project was made public because I don't personally have the time and money to make this into an actual company.
 A docker file is provided so you can build this into a docker image.